dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 At a join point in the program, it is an error if a `final` (non-`late`) **untyped variable** has an **initialization inferred type** on one of the reachable paths to the join point and not on another reachable path.
-Note that it is valid for a variable to have no **initialization inferred type** on a path into a join point when the join point is known to be unreachable along that path.
+Note that it is valid for a `final` variable to have no **initialization inferred type** on a path into a join point when the join point is known to be unreachable along that path.

 ```dart
 void test(bool b) {